-At this year's Pacific Coast Dream Machines Show, April 29 at Half Moon Bay Airport, we're kicking off Bob Senz' Big Cacklefest, a mass synchronized firing up of the engines and belching of smoke and thunderous noise from all the motorized mechanical marvels on display at 10am, 12pm and 2pm, named for our show's amazing, very active founder and visionary, community pillar and wonderfully genuine man, Bob Senz, who still greets every participant as they roll in through the gates.
+At this year's Pacific Coast Dream Machines Show, April 29 at Half Moon Bay Airport, we're bringing back Bob Senz' Big Cacklefest, a mass synchronized firing up of the engines and belching of smoke and thunderous noise from all the motorized mechanical marvels on display at 10am, 12pm and 2pm, named for our show's founder and Chairman emeritus, Bob Senz.

 It’s fitting.
 Half Moon Bay Airport, where the Dream Machines Show is held, was the site of the legendary Half Moon Bay Drag Strip from 1957 through the 1960s.
 The dragstrip hosted every big name in the sport of drag racing.
 In 1968, the dragstrip was sold and closed shortly thereafter.

 The cacophony of noise is part of what makes Dream Machines such a uniquely iconic and beloved event!